Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 Create subvolume '/mnt/debian/home'
 ```

-Finally, mount the different subvolumes such that debian can install the base
+Finally, mount the different subvolumes such that Debian can install the base
 system.
-You may want to have a look at the [Btrfs mount options][] in case for
+You may want to have a look at the [Btrfs mount options][btrfs_mount] in case for
-instance your use SSD or you want to enable compression.
+instance you use SSD or you want to enable compression.

 ``` shell_session
 # mkdir /target